University of Tulsa: 21st century

-In 2004, anthropologist Steadman Upham joined the University of Tulsa as president, having served in faculty and leadership positions at the University of Oregon and Arizona State University.
+In 2004, anthropologist Steadman Upham joined The University of Tulsa as president, having served in faculty and leadership positions at the University of Oregon and Arizona State University.
 Within five years of his arrival, TU saw 13 major construction projects and renovations on campus, ranging from the construction of the Roxana Rozsa and Robert Eugene Lorton Performance Center to the overhaul of Keplinger Hall, and plans for seven more major projects finalized (despite the nationwide recession).

 The university also launched the Oxley College of Health Sciences, in downtown Tulsa, named in recognition of a major gift from Tulsa's Oxley Foundation.
 In 2023, the unit was renamed the Oxley College of Health & Natural Sciences.
 The university also partnered with the George Kaiser Family Foundation to temporarily house The Bob Dylan Archive at TU in 2016.
 Under Upham's leadership, the University of Tulsa assumed management of the famous Gilcrease Museum in northwest Tulsa.

 In 2016, President Upham retired and was succeeded by Gerard Clancy, who previously served as a psychiatry professor and held leadership positions at the University of Iowa and the University of Oklahoma.
 About two and a half years into his presidency, in the spring of 2019, President Clancy and Provost Janet K. Levit announced a restructuring of academic programs at the university that would eliminate several academic programs.
 The plan was met with resistance from some faculty who believed it was formulated without adequate input from faculty.
 Although faculty members voted "no confidence" in the president and provost in November, the university's board of trustees publicly affirmed their support of the plan.

 In January 2020, President Clancy informed the board that he needed to cut back on his activities because of unspecified medical issues.
 The board named Provost Levit as interim president of the school, effective in January 2020.
 (Note: Levit thus became the first woman to lead the school in its history.)

 Former Congressman Brad R. Carson became president of the University of Tulsa on July 1, 2021.
+He resigned effective May 31, 2025.
+Stacy Leeds took office as president on July 1, 2026.

 Academics

-The University of Tulsa offers liberal arts, music, film, and professional programs, including engineering, English, computer science, natural sciences, social sciences, health sciences, business, law, and other disciplines.

-The university has an undergraduate research program, evidenced by 45 students receiving Goldwater Scholarships since 1995.
-The Tulsa Undergraduate Research Challenge (TURC) allows undergraduates to conduct advanced research with the guidance of top TU professors.
+The University of Tulsa is classified among "R2: Doctoral Universities – High research activity".